What benefits am I currently enrolled in?

 What benefits can I enroll in or change during Open Enrollment only?
 What benefits can I enroll in or change at any time?

-Enroll/change during Open Enrollment only (The only exception is if you experience a qualifying life event): Medical, Dental and Vision Insurance; Flexible Spending Account (FSA); Dependent Care Flexible Spending Account; Optional Life Insurance; Critical Illness, Legal, Accident and Hospital Indemnity Supplemental Insurance; and the DPS Sick Leave Bank.
+Enroll/change during Open Enrollment only (The only exception is if you experience a qualifying life event): Medical, Dental and Vision Insurance; Flexible Spending Account (FSA); Dependent Care Flexible Spending Account; Optional Life Insurance; Critical Illness, Accident and Hospital Indemnity Supplemental Insurance.

 Please note: Legal and Sick Leave Bank benefits are only able to be stopped during the annual Open Enrollment period each spring.